 3. Join a Group and Be an Active Member

 If you are looking to increase your LinkedIn profile views, you definitely want to join a variety of groups.
 You should not only join the groups whose members are colleagues and friends, but also those that represent your ambitions and interests.
 For instance, if you are a marketer, you might want to get into a group for local business owners.
 If you are a corporate lawyer, it would be excellent for you to join a group for business executives.
 So on and so forth.
+Active LinkedIn members have more people view their profile page than non-active.
+You also want to start having a conversation with people (their responses will come up in your notifications).

 4. Purchase a Premium Membership